microsoft/jacdac-ddk/README.md

 A JACDAC _module_ communicates with other modules over the JACDAC bus using the JACDAC [protocol](https://microsoft.github.io/jacdac-ts/reference/protocol/).
 A module has one (or more) [JACDAC edge connectors](./connector) for connecting it to other modules using JACDAC _cables_.
 It may supply power to the bus and/or consume power from the bus.

-A common realization of a JACDAC module is a printed circuit board (PCB) that includes a microcontroller unit (MCU) connected to a specific set of components (sensors and/or actuators).
-The MCU firmware exposes these components via [services](https://microsoft.github.io/jacdac-ts/services/) advertised over the JACDAC bus.
+A common realization of a JACDAC module is a printed circuit board (PCB) that includes a microcontroller unit (MCU) connected to a set of **on-board components** (sensors and/or actuators), chosen by the 3rd party.
+The MCU firmware exposes these components via [services](https://microsoft.github.io/jacdac-ts/services/), advertised over the JACDAC bus.

 The JACDAC MDK supports 3rd parties in the following steps:
-1.	choosing hardware components and incorporating them into the JACDAC [module design](./module_design);
+1.	choosing on-board components and adding them to the JACDAC [module design](./module_design);
 2.	identifying the [services](https://microsoft.github.io/jacdac-ts/services/) to represent the chosen components;
-3.	building the necessary firmware to expose the components on the JACDAC bus (see the README of [https://github.com/microsoft/jacdac-stm32x0])
+3.	building the firmware to expose the components on the JACDAC bus (see https://github.com/microsoft/jacdac-stm32x0);
 4.	validating the module;
 5.	manufacturing the module;
 6.	adding the module to the JACDAC catalog;

 Our current hardware/firmware design and implementation targets the STM32x0 family of MCUs, including support for the JACDAC bootloader service, which allows updating of the module’s firmware.
-We strongly encourage you to take advantage of the [STM32x0-based hardware design](./module_design) and [firwmare](https://github.com/microsoft/jacdac-stm32x0) already present and tested, which will greatly simplify the above steps.
+We strongly encourage you to take advantage of the [STM32x0-based hardware design](./module_design) and [firmware](https://github.com/microsoft/jacdac-stm32x0), which will greatly simplify the above steps.

 ## More information